intel-lab-lkp/linux/Documentation/accounting/taskstats.rst

 1. Adding more fields to the end of the existing struct taskstats.
 Backward compatibility is ensured by the version number within the structure.
-Userspace will use only the fields of the struct that correspond to the version its using.
+Userspace will use only the fields of the struct that correspond to the version it's using.

 2. Defining separate statistic structs and using the netlink attributes interface to return them.
 Since userspace processes each netlink attribute